 Approved Skippers Applications

-To charter any of the Civil Service Sailing Association’s three yachts you must be an Approved Skipper.
-Applicants must hold a Royal Yachting Association (RYA) Certificate of Competence as a Coastal Skipper, or Yachtmaster Coastal, Offshore or Ocean, to register as a CSSA Coastal Skipper or CSSA Offshore Skipper.
+To charter any of the Civil Service Sailing Association’s yachts you must be an Approved Skipper.
+Applicants must hold a Royal Yachting Association (RYA) Certificate of Competence as a Yachtmaster Coastal, Offshore or Ocean, to register as a CSSA Approved Skipper (Coastal) or Approved Skipper (Offshore):

 - Your name, address, telephone numbers, e-mail, and CSSC/CSSA membership numbers.

-- A photocopy of your RYA Certificate of Competence as Coastal Skipper or Yachtmaster.
+- A photocopy of your RYA Certificate of Competence as Yachtmaster (Coastal) or Yachtmaster (Offshore).

 - A photocopy of your Ofcom VHF Shortwave Radio Operator’s Certificate of competence.